hjammous/DevPromptEngineering/wiki/ContentFile2.md

 ---

-# Advanced Markdown Template 2
+# Advanced Markdown Template - File 2

 This is an advanced Markdown template that includes a variety of features and elements.